MyArtGallery

 Chippendale, Sydney

-REDBASE Art Space is a contemporary art gallery in Sydney's Chippendale precinct offering exhibitions, artist residencies and art fair participation.
-The venue supports emerging and established artists through studio-based programming, curatorial development and international art fair exposure.
+REDBASE Art is a contemporary gallery space in Chippendale, Sydney, hosting exhibitions, artist residencies and art fair shows.
+The venue works with emerging and established artists, offering studio-based programs, curatorial support and opportunities to exhibit at international art fairs.

 Contemporary